AMSP-04/NETN-ETR/FAFD.md

-## ENTITY TASKS
+## Entity Tasks
-This section summarizes the ETR Task interaction classes in the ETR FOM module.
+This section summarizes the Entity Task interaction classes in the ETR FOM module.

 ![](./etr_task.png)